Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 ![List of recent changes](./images/git-log.png)

+Git system will store all of your files in 3 different locations:

+* filesystem,
+* local repository
+* remote repository

-Git system will store all of your files in **3 different locations - filesystem, local repository and remote repository**.
-First one is a file that you can view, edit or delete on your file system.
-Once you've made some changes and tested that it works or you just want to make sure that you have your modifications saved on one aditional place, you can commit changes to the local repository.
+The first one is the file that you can view, edit or delete on your file system.

-When you think you are done with the feature, you'll **push** the changes from your local to the remote repository.
+Once you've made some changes and have committed the to git they are stored in your local repository.

+When you are ready to share your work with others you ask git to push it to the remote servers.
+From there other people can pull tour code and modify it or they can just admire your handy-work.

+But working with others by pushing and pulling code from remote repositories introduces the possibility to create conflicts.

+A conflict is any change in which two people edited the same code in roughly the same time.
+You can think of it this way - if you and a colleague are working on the same book report, you are fixing typos while your college is actually writing the report.
+If you fix a typo simultaneously as your colleague moves that word, you will create a conflict.
+Why?
+Because the computer can't decide which is the final version of the report - the one where you fixed the typo or the one where your colleague moved the word around.
+Therefore it will prompt you to settle this manually - hence the name conflict.

-To avoid solving conflicts 33 times a day, it's a good practice to use **feature branches**.
+To avoid solving conflicts 33 times a day, it's a good practice to use **branches**.
+Branches are different just versions of your code.
+In one version your website might be ping, in the other it might be blue.
+As git allows you to create a version from another version this starts to resemble a tree-like structure, hence the name branches.

+To explain this through our book report example.
+To avoid conflicts both you and your colleague have to create a branch.
+On your branch you would only fix typos, while your colleague would only write text on his.
+Then when the both of you are done you can merge your branches together and resolve the conflicts only once.

+A generally good practice in programming is to create so called **feature branches**.
 The idea is to separate work logically in smaller tasks.
+E.g. changing the color of the website from blue to pink, or fixing typos.
+When you want to create a new feature, you create a new branch and switch to it Switching branches and versions is called a 'checkout' in git.
+This name is a bit confusing but the checkout command can not only switch you from branch to branch but also from commit to commit.
+Therefore you use checkout to take the version you want to see.

-When you want to create a new feature or fix, you create a new branch which detaches you from the branch you were previously on.
-New commits that you now make will be pushed in a new branch and won't conflict with work others are making.
+After you checkout a branch, new commits that you now make will be pushed to the new branch and won't conflict with any work that others are committing to their branches.

-The name of the deafault branch you have when you create a repository is **master**.
-In many cases code in this branch is actually the code in production so you don't really want to push the changes that you are not sure that they work together.
-For this you use **develop** branch where you will integrate your features.
+The name of the default branch you have when you create a repository is **master**.
+In many cases code in this branch is actually the code in that is currently being used so you don't really want to push the changes directly to it as any conflicts could break already working code.
+To avoid conflicts on master be branch from it to a branch named **develop** where feature get merged first and checks can be done to ensure that everything works as expected.

-When you are sure everything works, you'll **merge** the latest code to the master branch.
+When you are sure everything works, you will **merge** the latest code to the master branch.

+If you always merge new stuff to the develop branch and then merge the develop branch into the master branch no conflicts can appear as the master branch will always be behind the develop branch, in terms of changes made.
+This is similar to copying homework.
+One person writes the homework first and checks that all answers are correct and then you copy their homework.
+You can't create a conflict as there aren't any changes being made to your homework until the other person is done with theirs.
+In this example you are the master branch and the other person is the develop branch.

 ### A typical workflow

-Let's say that Bobo, Cindy and Dieter are in their spare time developing a mobile application for checking daily menu in local cantines which allows their team to vote where do they want to go for a lunch.
-Bobo takes a task to fetch menu from local cantine website, Cindy implements the voting system and Dieter decides to fix issue that app is not working on latest OS version.
-As this are relatively independent features, each of them will create a new branch.
+Let's say that Bobo, Cindy and Dieter are developing in their spare time a mobile application for checking the daily menu in a local canteen which allows their team to vote where would they like to go for lunch.
+Bobo will implement a system to fetch the menu from the local canteen's website, Cindy will implement the voting system and Dieter decides to do the design.
+As this are independent features, each of them will create a new branch.
-Bobo will name his *feature/add-cantine-cassandra*, Cindy will branch to *feature/add-polls* while Dieter will create *fix/list-display-on-android-pie*.
+Bobo will name his *feature/add-cantine-cassandra*, Cindy will branch to *feature/implement-polls* while Dieter will create *feature/design*.

 Dieter does his task first and merges his work into develop branch.
 When done with her work, Cindy will first **fetch** data from remote server to see if some of here colleagues modified the develop branch in the meantime.
-If Dieters modification didn't affect her work git will be able to **fast-forward** and automatically merge her changes.
+If Dieters modification didn't affect her work git will be able to **fast-forward** meaning her changes are automatically merged.

-Bobo finally finishes his feature last and tries to merge but both him and Cindy modified the same function in one file.
+Bobo finishes his feature last and tries to merge but both him and Cindy modified the same function in one file.
 He will now have the task to solve the **merge conflict**.
 He modifies the file so that both features work but wants Cindy to inspect and approve the change.
 This